mvit777/ExcelHelper/README.md

-ExcelHelper
+# ExcelHelper

-a wrapper with a few convenience shortcut for ClosedXml
+a wrapper with a few convenience shortcuts for ClosedXml

 Features:
 - Automatic total row with formula